 Skip to 5 minutes and 58 seconds In contrast, a heatmap breaks the information down to visual attention as the density of the number of fixations or fixation duration regarding to a point of interest In a further example of a scanpath analysis we will see how purchase behavior relating to food in a supermarket can be illustrated.
 In this example the participant of a study buys food and has to make a decision which product he or is going to buy.
 In this video the participant wants to buy cheese.
 We can recognize fixations at the times where the circle is almost still over a product, and saccades, they are visualized as the red lines between the fixations.

 Skip to 6 minutes and 42 seconds There seems to be no fixed preference and the participant has a look across all kinds and brands of cheese.
 Different brands, names and even prices are fixated.
 And in accordance to the eye to mind hypothesis the cheese that has been fixated most often and overall for the longest time has been chosen by the participant We hope you appreciated this short introduction into eye-tracking methods regarding food choice.
 Thank you for your attention and see you in one of our next lectures.
 Bye-bye.

 Eye tracking technology as a tool for investigating food choices

-Eye movements can reveal some aspects of the cognitive processes.
+Eye movements can reveal some aspects of cognitive processes.

 Sight, together with smell and taste, is an important determinant of food choices and plays a role in the anticipation of food rewards.
-It is not surprising them that researcher are interested in what can modify our visual attention - what do we look at, and when - and how visual attention processes can shape our food choices.
+It is not surprising then, that researchers are interested in what can modify our visual attention - what do we look at, and when - and how visual attention processes can shape our food choices.

 In this video, we will explore eye tracking as a research tool, and you will be able to see how it can be applied to study food choice in a real-world situation.